dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/auxiliary-api/dcecameraview.md

 # DSCameraView

-The `DSCameraView` class is used to display the camera preview and provides UI controlling APIs.
-Users can add interactable UI elements on the view.
+The `DSCameraView` class is used to display the camera preview and provides API to control and customize the UI.
+Users can also add interactable UI elements on the view, such as the torch button.

 ## Definition